-A definitive guide on how to wear and adjust a NATO strap
+A definitive guide on how to wear and adjust a military watch strap

-To be clear there is no right or wrong way to deploy a NATO but based on around 20 years of combined use between colleagues we all agreed that some methods of fastening and retention were definitely more efficient than others.
-In a series of three short features, we will look at everything NATO related from the history of the straps, user benefits, recommended deployment methods and real-life experiences.
+To be clear there is no right or wrong way to deploy one, but based on around 20 years of combined use between colleagues we all agreed that some methods of fastening and retention were definitely more efficient than others.
+In a series of three short features, we will look at everything from the history of the straps, user benefits, recommended deployment methods and real-life experiences.

-How to wear and adjust a NATO strap?
+How to wear and adjust a military watch strap?

 I have quite a large wrist which measures around 19.5cm (7.6in) so I prefer the watch to sit very close to the lowest keeper.
 When the strap curls round my wrist this position naturally forces the keepers into an aesthetically pleasing symmetry and more important places the buckle slightly off centre, so it is not touching the table or keyboard when I am writing.

 Once you are happy with the watch position fasten the buckle in the traditional way.
-Now you are left with the one element of a NATO which generally throws people new to the genre.
+Now you are left with the one element which generally throws people new to the genre.
 The long length of top strap remaining.

 The Long End

-Why are NATO straps so long?
+Why are these straps so long?
 A question we hear countless times.
-Simply because the long length and multiple holes allow you to wear a NATO over clothing.
-Whether you are climbing K2, deep sea diving or on Special Operations the ability to wear your watch over a padded coat or wetsuit is one of the principal benefits of the NATO strap (more about those in the next feature).
+Simply because the long length and multiple holes allow you to wear it over clothing.
+Whether you are climbing K2, deep sea diving or on Special Operations the ability to wear your watch over a padded coat or wetsuit is one of the principal benefits of these straps (more about those in the next feature).

 For now, let us just advise on how best to deal with the excess strap.
 You will need to tuck the strap back in on itself.
 If the strap is of a harder fabric material the best way is to pass the long end back up through the buckle end keeper and middle keeper.
 This leaves the shaped end sticking up towards the watch.
 Then take the shaped end and double it back and tuck it under the middle keeper as far as it will go but BEHIND itself, not on front, or you will end up with a flap that can catch.

-NATOs are a relatively inexpensive way to not only change a watch’s appearance but add a hugely practical element to everyday use.
-Now that you have the NATO deployed, in the next feature we will have a look at the many benefits of these humble straps.
+Watch straps are a relatively inexpensive way to not only change a watch’s appearance but add a hugely practical element to everyday use.
+Now that you have the strap deployed, in the next feature we will have a look at the many benefits of these humble straps.